strakers/drupal-entity-decorator/docs/Collections.md

       // this works due to the difference between how index and array notation operate
       $collection[1]; // 9
         ```
+- *indexAt($index): string | int*
+    - returns the numerical index for the given key.
+Primarily used for associative or hybrid keyed collections
 - *keyAt($index): string | int*
     - returns the key at the given index.
 Primarily used for associative or hybrid keyed collections
 - *last(): mixed*
     - returns the final item in the list